nondejus/AwesomeUnityCommunity/README.md

 * [DFVolume](https://github.com/keijiro/DFVolume "") - Distance-field volume generator for Unity.
 * [unity-volumetric-fog](https://github.com/SiiMeR/unity-volumetric-fog "") - Volumetric fog implementation in Unity.
 * [LiveScan3D-Hololens](https://github.com/MarekKowalski/LiveScan3D-Hololens "") - A Unity application for receiving and rendering point clouds on Hololens and other devices. (#MIXED REALITY)
+* [Simple Light Probe Placer](https://github.com/AlexanderVorobyov/simple-light-probe-placer) - it is simple tool for Unity3d and it help you easily place Light Probes in your scene.

 ## :bar_chart: UI <a name="ui"></a>